Human history: Early modern

 Capitalist economies emerged, initially in the northern Italian republics and some Asian port cities.
 European states practiced mercantilism by implementing one-sided trade policies designed to benefit the mother country at the expense of its colonies.
-Starting at the end of the 15th century, the Portuguese established trading posts across Africa, Asia, and Brazil, for commodities like gold and spices while also practicing slavery.
+Starting at the end of the 15th century, the Portuguese established trading posts across Africa, Asia, and Brazil for commodities such as gold and spices while also practicing slavery.
 In the 17th century, private chartered companies were established, such as the English East India Company in 1600 – often described as the first multinational corporation – and the Dutch East India Company in 1602.
 Meanwhile, in much of the European sphere, serfdom declined and eventually disappeared while the power of the Catholic Church waned.

 The Age of Discovery was the first period in which the Old World engaged in substantial cultural, material, and biological exchange with the New World.
 It began in the late 15th century, when Portugal and Castile sent the first exploratory voyages to the Americas, where Christopher Columbus first arrived in 1492.
 Global integration continued as European colonization of the Americas initiated the Columbian exchange: the exchange of plants, animals, foods, human populations (including slaves), communicable diseases, and culture between the Eastern and Western Hemispheres.
 It was one of history's most important global events, involving ecology and agriculture.
 New crops brought from the Americas by 16th-century European seafarers substantially contributed to world population growth.

 West and Central Asia

 The Ottoman Empire quickly came to dominate the Middle East after conquering Constantinople in 1453, which marked the end of the Byzantine Empire.
 Persia came under the rule of the Safavids in 1501, succeeded by the Afshars in 1736, the Zands in 1751, and the Qajars in 1794.
 The Safavids established Shia Islam as Persia's official religion, thus giving Persia a separate identity from its Sunni neighbors.
 Along with the Mughals in India, the Ottomans and Safavids are known as the gunpowder empires because of their early adoption of firearms.
-Throughout the 16th century the Ottomans conquered all of North Africa save for Morocco, which came under the rule of the Saadi dynasty at the same time, and then the Alawi dynasty in the 17th century.
-At the end of the 18th century, the Russian Empire began its conquest of the Caucasus.
-The Uzbeks replaced the Timurids as the preeminent power in Central Asia.
+Throughout the 16th century, the Ottomans conquered all of North Africa save for Morocco, which came under the rule of the Saadi dynasty at the same time, and then the Alawi dynasty in the 17th century.

+The Uzbeks replaced the Timurids as the preeminent power in Central Asia by the 16th century.
+In the early 18th century, Russia began its expansion into Central Asia that lasted until the late 19th century.